nirb28/mcp-hello/README.md

 ### Make Commands

-The project includes a Makefile with uv-optimized commands:
+The project includes a Makefile with commands for both local development and Docker:

+#### Local Development Commands

 ```bash
 make setup-uv    # Install uv if not already installed